Anarios/return-youtube-dislike/SECURITY.md

 ### How can I trust this dislike count?

-Short answer is: you can't.
-We've implemented anti-botting measures, but at the end of the day, it's up to you to decide whether you trust our count or not.
+We have implemented measures to prevent bot attacks, and we are going to continue to work on improving the effectiveness of the bot prevention system.
+This will help us keep the dislike count as a good representative of the actual count.
+Of course, it can never be 100% accurate.
+So it's up to you to decide whether you trust the count or not.

 ### Why don't you share the backend code?